2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

     CONTROL_CERA.public
     CONTROL_EI.public

-For *CERA-20C* it seems that there are no differences in the dataset against the full dataset, while the *public ERA-Interim* has only analysis fields every 6 hour without filling forecasts in between for model levels.
-Therefore it is only possible to retrieve 6-hourly data for *public ERA-Interim*.
+For *CERA-20C* it seems that there are no differences compared the full dataset, whereas the *public ERA-Interim* has only 6-hourly analysis fields, without forecasts to fill in between, for model levels.
+Therefore, it is only possible to retrieve 6-hourly data for *public ERA-Interim*.

 .. note::

-    In general, *ERA5* is a public dataset.
+    In principle, *ERA5* is a public dataset.
 However, since the model levels are not yet publicly available, it is not possible to retrieve *ERA5* data to drive the ``FLEXPART`` model.
-As soon as this is possible it will be announced at the community website and per newsletter.
+As soon as this is possible it will be announced at the community website and on the FLEXPART user email list.

 CERA
 ----

-For this dataset it is important to keep in mind that the dataset is available for the period 09/1901 until 12/2010 and the temporal resolution is limited to 3-hourly fields.
+For this dataset, it is important to keep in mind that it is available for the period 09/1901 until 12/2010, and that the temporal resolution is limited to 3 h.
 It is also a pure ensemble data assimilation dataset and is stored under the ``enda`` stream.
-It has ``10`` ensemble members.
+There are 10 ensemble members.
 The example ``CONTROL`` files will only select the first member (``number=0``).
 You may change this to another number or a list of numbers (e.g. ``NUMBER 0/to/10``).
-Another important difference to all other datasets is the forecast starting time which is 18 UTC.
-Which means that the forecast in *CERA-20C* for flux fields is  12 hours long.
+Another important difference to all other datasets is that the forecast starting time is 18 UTC.
+This means that forecasts for flux fields cover 12 hours.
 Since the forecast extends over a single day we need to extract one day in advance and one day subsequently.
 This is automatically done in ``flex_extract``.
+##PS check previous para

 ERA 5
 -----

-This is the newest re-analysis dataset and has a temporal resolution of 1-hourly analysis fields.
-Up to date it is available until April 2019 with regular release of new months.
+This is the latest re-analysis dataset, and has a temporal resolution of 1-h (analysis fields).
+At the time of writing, it is available until April 2019 with regular release of new months.
-The original horizontal resolution is ``0.28125°`` which needs some caution in the definition of the domain, since the length of the domain in longitude or latitude direction  must be an exact multiple of the resolution.
-It might be easier for users to use ``0.25`` for the resolution which MARS will automatically interpolate.
+The original horizontal resolution is 0.28125° which needs some caution in the definition of the domain, since the length of the domain in longitude or latitude direction  must be an integer multiple of the resolution.
+It is also possible to use ``0.25`` for the resolution; MARS will then automatically interpolate to this resolution which is still close enough to be acceptable.
 The forecast starting time is ``06/18 UTC`` which is important for the flux data.
-This should be set in the ``CONTROL`` file via the ``ACCTIME 06/18`` parameter in correspondence with ``ACCMAXSTEP 12`` and ``ACCTYPE FC``.
+Correspondingly, one should set in the ``CONTROL`` file ``ACCTIME 06/18``, ``ACCMAXSTEP 12``, and ``ACCTYPE FC``.

 .. note::

-    We know that *ERA5* also has an ensemble data assimilation system but this is not yet retrievable with ``flex_extract`` since the deaccumulation of the flux fields works differently in this stream.
-Ensemble retrieval for *ERA5* is a future ToDo.
+    *ERA5* also includes an ensemble data assimilation system but related fields are not yet retrievable with ``flex_extract`` since the deaccumulation of the flux fields works differently in this stream.
+Ensemble field retrieval for *ERA5* is a *to-do* for the future.

 ERA-Interim
 -----------

-This re-analysis dataset will exceed its end of production at 31st August 2019!
+The production of this re-analysis dataset has stopped on 31 August 2019!
-It is then available from 1st January 1979 to 31st August 2019.
-The ``etadot`` is not available in this dataset.
-Therefore ``flex_extract`` must select the ``GAUSS`` parameter to retrieve the divergence field in addition.
-The vertical velocity is the calculated with the continuity equation in the Fortran program ``calc_etadot``.
-Since the analysis fields are only available for every 6th hour, the dataset can be made 3 hourly by adding forecast fields in between.
+It is available for the period from 1 January 1979 to 31 August 2019.
+The ``etadot`` parameter is not available in this dataset.
+Therefore, one must use the ``GAUSS`` parameter, which retrieves the divergence field in addition and calculates the vertical velocity from the continuity equation in the Fortran program ``calc_etadot``.
+While the analysis fields are only available for every 6th hour, the dataset can be made 3-hourly by adding forecast fields in between.
 No ensemble members are available.

 Operational data
 ----------------

-This is the real time atmospheric model in high resolution with a 10-day forecast.
-This means it underwent regular adaptations and improvements over the years.
-Hence, retrieving data from this dataset needs extra attention in selecting correct settings of parameter.
+This data set provides the output of the real-time atmospheric model runs in high resolution, including 10-day forecasts.
+The model undergoes frequent adaptations and improvements.
+Thus, retrieving data from this dataset requires extra attention in selecting correct settings of the parameters.
 See :ref:`ref-tab-dataset-cmp` for the most important parameters.
-Nowadays, it is available 1 hourly by filling the gaps of the 6 hourly analysis fields with 1 hourly forecast fields.
-Since 4th June 2008 the eta coordinate is directly available so that ``ETA`` should be set to ``1`` to save computation time.
-The horizontal resolution can be up to ``0.1°`` and in combination with ``137`` vertical levels can lead to troubles in retrieving this high resolution dataset in terms of job duration and quota exceedence.
+Currently, fields can be retrieved at 1 h temporal resolution by filling the gaps between analysis fields with 1-hourly forecast fields.
+Since 4 June 2008, the eta coordinate vertical velocity is directly available from MARS, therefore ``ETA`` should be set to ``1`` to save computation time.
+The horizontal resolution can be up to ``0.1°`` and in combination with ``137`` vertical levels can lead to problems in terms of job duration and disk space quota.
-It is recommended to submit such high resolution cases for single day retrievals (see ``JOB_CHUNK`` parameter in ``run.sh`` script) to avoid job failures due to exceeding limits.
+It is recommended to submit such high resolution cases as single day retrievals (see ``JOB_CHUNK`` parameter in ``run.sh`` script) to avoid job failures due to exceeding limits.

-``CONTROL`` files for normal daily retrievals with a mix of analysis and forecast fields are listed below:
+``CONTROL`` files for standard retrievals with a mix of analysis and forecast fields are listed below:

 .. code-block:: bash